kuzmoyev/google-calendar-simple-api/docs/source/installation.rst

     .. note:: On the first run, your application will prompt you to the default browser to get permissions from you to use (see/edit) your calendar.
 This will create :code:`token.pickle` file in the same folder as your :code:`credentials.json`.
-So don't forget to also add it to :code:`.gitignore` if it is in a git repository.
+So don't forget to also add it to :code:`.gitignore` if it is in a GIT repository.

 Quick example